nullobject/joshbassett/content/2013/hello-haskell-goodbye-scala.md

 I also spent some time learning about the [Scalaz](https://github.com/scalaz/scalaz) library.
 It expands your functional tool-belt with a bunch of purely functional data structures.

-If you're interested in learning about Scalaz there's a great series of [blog posts](http://eed3si9n.com/category/tags/scala/scalaz) by Eugene Yokota.
-There's also an upcoming book from Paul Chiusano and Rúnar Bjarnason called [Functional Programming In Scala](http://www.manning.com/bjarnason/) which explains some of the theory behind Scalaz.

 Scalaz contains a lot of highly academic stuff which I was fairly sure I could live without.
 There were a few things however, which I was pretty sure I needed to know in order to level-up.
 For example [Functors](http://en.wikipedia.org/wiki/Functor), [Monads](http://en.wikipedia.org/wiki/Monad_(functional_programming), [Moniods](http://en.wikipedia.org/wiki/Monoid), and [Arrows](http://en.wikipedia.org/wiki/Arrow_(computer_science).
 But what exactly are these things, why do I need them, and how do I use them?
 Confusion set in.

+If you're interested in learning about Scalaz there's a great series of [blog posts](http://eed3si9n.com/category/tags/scala/scalaz) by Eugene Yokota.
+There's also an upcoming book from Paul Chiusano and Rúnar Bjarnason called [Functional Programming In Scala](http://www.manning.com/bjarnason/) which explains some of the theory behind Scalaz.

 Searching for answers always lead me back to an explanation in Haskell.
 It was around this time that I asked myself: why am I bothering to learn Scala/Scalaz when I should just learn Haskell?
-It seems like an obvious question, but I had no idea to ask it when I started on the journey.

 ## Learn Me A Haskell